How to validate your startup idea before you spend $50K on dev

 - Concierge users churned within the first week

 A red light does not always mean the whole idea is dead.
-Sometimes it means you are solving the right problem for the wrong audience, or solving the wrong problem for the right audience.
+Sometimes it means the right problem for the wrong audience, or the wrong problem for the right audience.
 Go back to Stage 1 and dig deeper.

 Common validation mistakes

 Mistake 1: Asking friends and family.
-They will tell you your idea is great because they love you.
+They will tell you the idea is great because they like you.
 Their feedback is worth nothing for validation.
 Talk to strangers who have the problem.

 Mistake 2: Building a survey instead of having conversations.
 Surveys give you what people think they would do.
-Interviews give you what people actually do.
-There is a massive gap between those two.
+Interviews give you what people actually did last week.
+There is a wide gap between those two.

 Mistake 3: Treating a waitlist as validation.
-Email signups are a positive signal, but they are not proof of demand.
+Email signups are a positive signal, not proof of demand.
 Until someone enters a credit card number, you have interest, not validation.
-I wrote more about the gap between interest and commitment in my guide on web development for startups.
+The gap between interest and commitment is covered in more depth in my guide on web development for startups.

 Mistake 4: Validating the solution before validating the problem.
-If you skip Stage 1 and go straight to "would you use my product?", you are building on assumptions.
+Skipping Stage 1 and jumping to "would you use my product?" means building on assumptions.
 Always validate the problem first.

 Mistake 5: Spending too long on validation.
 The whole process should take 4 to 8 weeks.
-If you are still "validating" after 3 months, you are procrastinating, not researching.
+If it has been 3 months and the work is still "validating," that is procrastination wearing a name tag.
 Set a deadline.
 Make a decision.

 FAQ